hamedg68/vuerouter4/README.md

 `tip:`
 If we want to keep the wrong URL when navigate to 404 not found page, we can do that by returning the route record with the name not found

+## Query Params
+Query params can be used for a number of different things, including storing search parameters for a search results page or, in our case, storing the path of a route to redirect to after user login.